 Hang In There

 The most common method for attaching perpendicular joists to a steel I-beam situated within a floor system involves the use of joist hangers.
+We call this the I beam joist hangers method.
 There are a couple installation options.
 Frequently, the top of the I-beam is capped with a wood plate to which top-mount joist hangers can be nailed.
 In this situation, the inside of the I-beam is padded out with wood to support the back of the hanger if the hanger is not long enough to reach the bottom flange of the beam.